aitournament/snake_web/book/src/game_rules.md

 ## Splitting

-Once a snake has fully matured (is a size of at least 9), it is capable of splitting.
+Once a snake has fully matured (is a length of at least 9), it is capable of splitting.
 A split will result in a new snake being created.
 The snake is split into 3 equal parts (with the middle section rounding up if not divisible by 3).
 The front will remain as the original snake.
-The middle will die and turn into (poisonous) food.
+The middle will die and turn into poison.
 The end will become a new snake.
 The program is forked when this happens, and both snakes continue to run independently.
-The new snake will start with the same health as the parent snake.
+The new snake will start with the same health as the parent snake, as well as starting with the same move / leap eligibility.

 ## Speaking

 Yes, snakes can talk!
 This can be used for debugging, or some friendly taunting.

 Speaking is limited in length to 50 characters at a time, anything longer will be truncated.
-Each snake can speak at most twice per tick.
-Anything else will be ignored.
+Each snake can speak at most twice per tick,nything else will be ignored.

 ## Resource limits